-- Finally, when taken together, do the total amounts reflected in each client’s IOLTA trust account balance on your firm’s books add up to the balance in your IOLTA trust bank account?
+- Finally, when taken together, do the total amounts reflect in each client’s IOLTA trust account balance on your firm’s books add up to the balance in your IOLTA bank account?

 Bookkeeping & Accounting Software

-- Should you hire an employee or pay a contractor?
+- Should you hire an employee or pay a contractor for your bookkeeping?

-- How do you handle training?
-Will they use your technology and procedures, or will you use theirs?
-If you’re using theirs, are they optimized for law firms?
+- Will they use your technology and procedures, or will you use theirs?

 - What tasks will your bookkeeper do and how frequently?